victorhgo/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/Lecture 7.md

     return sum(grades)/len(grades)
 ```

-Where to use asserts?
+Why using asserts?

     - Spot bugs as soon as they're introduced
     - Use as a supplement for testing
     - Raise exceptions if user supplies bad data input
     - Use them to:
         1. Check types of arguments and values
         2. Check the invariants of a data structure are met
         3. Check the constraints of return values
         4. Check for violations of constraints on a procedure